Joel Childers

 Classes Taught

 As a teacher and writer I try to encourage thinking across historical fields.
-My courses are anchored in the eighteenth century and Romanticism, but they often range outside these periods.
-I regularly teach Medieval and early modern literature, film, and contemporary social thought.
+My courses are anchored in the eighteenth century and Romanticism, but often range outside these periods.
 Some of the recent courses I’ve offered at Berkeley include: Romanticism and the British New Left; Uneven Enlightenment; Romance as Colonial History; Genres of Empire; and Archaism in Literature and Philosophy.
 You can find more information about these and other courses below; please feel to contact me for syllabi.

 Office Hours